jwplayer/applicaster-docs/language.md

 ## Language handling
 There are 3 ways of supporting different video language
-1. Subtitles
+1. Subtitles:
 2. Alternate audio tracks
-3. Language specific videos
+3. Language specific videos.

 ## Adding subtitles to videos
 See JW documentation